influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/upgrading.md

 5. Convert existing shards to support TSI.

-  - When TSI is enabled, new shards use the TSI disk-based indexing.
+  - When Time Series Index (TSI) is enabled, new shards use the TSI disk-based indexing.
 Existing shards must be converted to support TSI.
   - Run the [influx_inspect buildtsi](/influxdb/v1.5/tools/influx_inspect/#influx_inspect-buildtsi) command to convert existing TSM-based shards to TSI-based shards.

 5. Restart the InfluxDB service.